isomerpages/moe-bedoksouthsec/pages/Purchase of Books, Stationeries, Socks, PE Attire and Booklist for 2024.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>A confirmation email will be sent upon successful payment.</p>
+<p>A confirmation email will be sent upon successful payment.
-<p>An invoice will be attached to this email.
+<br>An invoice will be attached to this email.
 You may also print the invoice
 from the Pacific Bookstores website under your registered account.</p>
 </td>
 </tr>